 The success of our business depends on the efforts, judgment and personal reputations of our key executive managing directors, particularly certain members of our Partner Management Committee, and certain other key executive managing directors.
 Our key executive managing directors' reputations, expertise in investing and risk management, relationships with investors in our funds and third parties on which our funds depend for investment opportunities and financing are each critical elements in operating and expanding our business.
 The loss of any of these individuals could harm our business and jeopardize our relationships with our fund investors and members of the business community.
 We believe our performance is highly correlated to the performance of these individuals.
 Accordingly, the retention of our key executive managing directors is crucial to our success, but none of them is obligated to remain actively involved with us.
 In addition, if any of our key executive managing directors were to join or form a competitor, some of our fund investors could choose to invest with that competitor rather than in our funds.
-The loss of the services of any of our key executive managing directors could have a material adverse effect on us, including the performance of our funds, our ability to retain and attract fund investors and highly qualified employees and our ability to raise new funds.
+The loss of the services of any of our key executive managing directors could have a material adverse effect on our business, financial condition or results of operations, including on the performance of our funds, our ability to retain and attract fund investors and highly qualified employees and our ability to raise new funds.
 We do not carry any "key man" insurance that would provide us with proceeds in the event of the death or disability of any of our key executive managing directors.

 In addition, investors in most of our funds have one-time special redemption rights that are triggered upon the loss of services of Mr. Och.
 See "-Most of our funds have special withdrawal provisions pursuant to which the failure of Daniel S. Och to be actively involved in the business provides investors with the right to redeem from such funds.
-The loss of the services of Mr. Och would have a material adverse effect on each of such funds and on us" for additional information.
+The loss of the services of Mr. Och would have a material adverse effect on each of such funds and on our business, financial condition or results of operations" for additional information.
 Further, we negotiate other key man provisions in certain of our funds, which could provide for earlier redemption rights, in the event that one or more of certain of our key executive managing directors cease to provide services to such funds.
-Accordingly, the loss of such key executive managing directors could also result in significant or earlier redemptions from our funds, which could have a material adverse impact on our revenues, results of operations and cash flows.
+Accordingly, the loss of such key executive managing directors could also result in significant or earlier redemptions from our funds, which could have a material adverse impact on our business, financial condition or results of operations.